-Jan Zbinden from ETH Zurich wraps up with his internship at the artist duo Pors & Rao’s studio.
-Read more to know of his three months in Bangalore –
+Jan Zbinden from ETH Zurich wraps up his internship at the Pors & Rao’s studio.
+Read on to know about his three months in Bangalore –

 During my university studies, I had the opportunity to share a flat with students from all over the world.
 Three of them were from India.
 And all of them urged me to, one day, visit their hometowns and experience the chaos on the streets, the sheer amount of people, the delicious food and the Indian hospitality first hand.

 I immediately applied for an internship with swissnex India when the opportunity to work with Pors & Rao in Bengaluru opened up.
 Fast forward a couple of weeks and I arrived in India and was warmly welcomed in Pors & Raos’s newly bought and renovated guesthouse, where I was going to be staying for the next months.

 Since the start of the collaboration with Wyss Zurich, Pors & Rao’s dream of building a modular and easy to use ecosystem of motors and sensors to breathe life into their artworks started to become a reality.
 During the first weeks of my arrival in Bengaluru, the engineers working in Zurich finished the first prototype of the computational backbone of the ecosystem called PATHOS (Poetic Animatronics Through Hands-On Systems).

 My task at Pors & Rao was to design, develop and build the first mechanism purely designed for PATHOS.
 Compared to their previous works, the PATHOS mechanisms are not intended for just one single artwork.
 The idea is to have a whole library of available mechanisms.
 From this library, the mechanism best suited for a new artwork idea can then be chosen.